freesky-edward/blogclub/tech/post/2017-09-23-Running-the-kubernetes-on-OpenStack-step-by-step.md

-﻿# Running the kubernetes on OpenStack step by step
+﻿# Running the Kubernetes on OpenStack step by step

-标签： kubernetes

----

 ## Introduction

 OpenStack is an open source software for creating private and public clouds.
 The main purpose of OpenStack is providing the Infrastructure as a Service (IaaS).
 There are a collection of projects in OpenStack that as a whole provide a complete IaaS solution.

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
-The nodes(instances) provided by OpenStack Nova can be used for running the kubernetes.
-And the volumes provided by OpenStack Cinder also can be used by the pods in the kubernetes.
+The nodes(instances) provided by OpenStack Nova can be used for running the Kubernetes.
+And the volumes provided by OpenStack Cinder also can be used by the pods in the Kubernetes.

-This guide will take you through the steps of deploying Kubernetes to OpenStack manually.
-Firstly we will install a devstack environment, and then create a Nova instance in this devstack.
-We will compile and install a single node kubernetes environment in this Nova instance.
+This guide will take you through the steps of deploying Kubernetes on OpenStack manually.
+Firstly we will install a devstack environment, and then create a VM instance via Nova in this devstack.
+We will compile and install a single node Kubernetes environment in this VM instance.

 ## Install a devstack environment

-DevStack is a series of extensible scripts used to quickly bring up a complete OpenStack environment based on the latest versions of everything from git master.
+The devstack is a series of extensible scripts used to quickly bring up a complete OpenStack environment based on the latest versions of everything from git master.
 It is used interactively as a development environment and as the basis for much of the OpenStack project’s functional testing.
-So here we will use devstack to install a complete OpenStack environment for running the kubernetes.
+So here we will use devstack to install a complete OpenStack environment for running the Kubernetes.

 ### 1 The environment